Rectus/openxr-steamvr-passthrough/readme.md

 - Add partial support for the `XR_FB_passthrough` extension
 - OpenGL support
 - Add edge shader modes
-- Add shared camera textures to DirectX 12 if possible (may only be possible by rendering with DirectX11 with 11On12)
 - Hand depth projection + masking on 3D mode
 - Improvements to 3D reconstruction
 - `XR_HTC_passthrough` extension support (no headsets or applications use this yet)